 15. Snowmobiling across the Langjökull Glacier

-There is so much to do Iceland that you’re never going to cover it all, but one of my favourite things was snowmobiling across the Langjökull Glacier.
-We were picked up in a stupidly large vehicle that could transport people up to the glacier without getting stuck; the tyres were practically as tall as me!
-You’re provided with a full overall and balaclava and in pairs you drive out across the glacier to a spot where you cannot see anything in any direction.
+There is so much to do in Iceland that you’re never going to cover it all, but one of my favorite things was snowmobiling across the Langjökull Glacier.
+We were picked up in a stupidly large vehicle that could transport people up to the glacier without getting stuck; the tires were practically as tall as me!
+You’re provided with a full overall and balaclava, and in pairs, you drive out across the glacier to a spot where you cannot see anything in any direction.
 I have no idea how the instructors can tell which way to go, but they clearly did.

-Riding the snowmobile was harder than it looked as the snow was really thick and you sunk into it as you rode forward.
-You stop halfway where they give you the opportunity to take some photos and we made snow angels and generally played about in the snow.
-The whole glacier is covered in a thick layer of snow, but if you dig down a little you can see the ice.
+Riding the snowmobile was harder than it looked as the snow was really thick, and you sunk into it as you rode forward.
+You stop halfway where they allow you to take some photos, and we made snow angels and generally played about in the snow.
+The whole glacier is covered in a thick layer of snow, but you can see the ice if you dig down a little.
 We swapped over drivers and headed back to the camp.

-It was an incredible experience, a little bit touristy as there were a lot of groups on our ride at the same time, but I don’t think this took anything away from the experience.
+It was an incredible experience, a little bit touristy as there were many groups on our ride simultaneously, but I don’t think this took anything away from the experience.
 We also did this as part of our Golden Circle tour as it was cheaper.

 Now one thing I will warn you about is the cold!
-It was still snowing as we were driving, which made it even more cool.
-By the time we made it back, both of us were covered in snow and our black overalls were practically white.
-My eyelashes and eyebrows had their own little icicles which also covered part of my hat and my scarf was frozen practically stiff.
+It was still snowing as we were driving, which made it even cooler.
+By the time we made it back, both of us were covered in snow, and our black overalls were practically white.
+My eyelashes and eyebrows had their own little icicles, which covered part of my hat, and my scarf was frozen practically stiff.